-Clark County Stage 2 Burn Ban Lifting
+SWCAA has Lifted the Clark County Stage 2 Burn Ban

-VANCOUVER, WA. - Due to improved air quality and a forecast calling for increasing east winds through the gorge, the Southwest Clean Air Agency (SWCAA) is removing the Burn Ban currently in place for Clark County.
+VANCOUVER, WA. - Due to improved air quality and a forecast calling for increasing southerly winds, the Southwest Clean Air Agency (SWCAA) is removing the Burn Ban currently in place for Clark County.
 Residents may once again use their wood stoves and fireplaces, but are asked to burn as cleanly as possible.
-Weather forecasters expect the inversions to lift on Friday and east winds from the gorge to increase improving ventilation in the metro area.
+Weather forecasters expect the stagnant conditions to lift this evening and south winds to increase improving ventilation in the metro area.
 SWCAA sincerely thanks all who observed the burn ban.